User-friendly introduction to PAC-Bayes bounds: Bayesian Inference in Statistics

 that is, a restricted version of~\eqref{equa:prior:bayes}.

-This leads to two remarks: \begin{itemize} \item non-exact minimization of PAC-Bayes bounds, as in Subsubsection~\ref{subsec:non:exact}, can be interpreted as variational approximations of Gibbs posteriors.
-Note that this is also the case of the Gaussian approximation that was used for neural networks in~\cite{dzi2017}.
-This led to our paper~\cite{alq2016}, dedicated to the consistency of variational approximations of Gibbs posteriors proven via PAC-Bayes bounds, see also the results in~\cite{she2017}. \item on the other hand, little was known at that time on the theoretical properties of variational approximations of the posterior in statistics.
-Using the fact that variational approximations of tempered posteriors are constrained minimizers of the PAC-Bayes bound of~\cite{bha2019}, we studied in~\cite{alq2020} the consistency of such approximations.
-As a byproduct we have a generalization of the prior mass condition for variational inference (see (2.1) and (2.2) in~\cite{alq2020}).
-These results were extended to the standard posterior $\pi({\rm d}\theta|X_1,\dots,X_n)$ in~\cite{yan2020,zha2020}. \end{itemize} More theoretical studies on variational inference (using PAC-Bayes, or not) appeared at the same time or since:~\cite{cherief2018consistency,hug2018,mas2019,che2019a,plum2020,che2019b,ban2021,ave2021,ohn2021adaptive,frazier2021loss}.
+This leads to two remarks: \begin{itemize} \item non-exact minimization of PAC-Bayes bounds, as in Subsection~\ref{subsec:non:exact}, can be interpreted as variational approximations of Gibbs posteriors.
+Note that this is also the case of the Gaussian approximation that was used for neural networks in~\citep{dzi2017}.
+This led to a systematic study of the consistency of variational approximation via PAC-Bayes bounds~\citep{alq2016,she2017}. \item on the other hand, little was known at that time on the theoretical properties of variational approximations of the posterior in statistics.
+Using the fact that variational approximations of tempered posteriors are constrained minimizers of the PAC-Bayes bound of \citet{bha2019}, we studied the consistency of such approximations~\citep{alq2020}.
+As a byproduct we have a generalization of the prior mass condition for variational inference~\citep[(2.1) and (2.2)]{alq2020}.
+These results were extended to the standard posterior $\pi({\rm d}\theta|X_1,\dots,X_n)$ by \citet{yan2020,zha2020}. \end{itemize} More theoretical studies on variational inference (using PAC-Bayes, or not) appeared at the same time or since~\citep{cherief2018consistency,hug2018,mas2019,che2019a,plum2020,che2019b,ban2021,ave2021,ohn2021adaptive,frazier2021loss}.

 The most general version of~\eqref{equa:prior:bayes} we are aware of is: